31-Year-Old Center – Buffalo Bills

 Eric Wood Contract Information:

-Signed an extension with the Bills in August of 2017.
+Signed a contract extension with the Bills in August of 2017.
 His contract is now extended through the 2019 season.

 To instantly reveal our fantasy analysis of every player – including Eric Wood – simply subscribe now.

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Eric Wood: Past News Updates ( ▲ View most recent update )

 There was no outlook written for Eric Wood.

 Still in his prime, Eric Wood returns in 2015 to anchor a solid Bills offensive line.

 Wood is entrenched as the starting center on a solid squad.
 He is regarded by some as one of the top centers in the game.